 Get some general legal advice about whether you have a legitimate dispute.

-- If you're unsure whether you have a legitimate dispute, The Financial Ombudsman Service (FOS) outlines the types of disputes is will consider along with compensation limits (1800 367 287).
+- If you're unsure whether you have a legitimate dispute, the Australian Financial Complaints Authority (AFCA) outlines the types of disputes is will consider.

 - The National Debt Helpline (1800 007 007) can provide advice and referral to a free lawyer from Legal Aid or a community legal centre for matters involving loans and credit.